Karthi-AiDs/Simple_webserver/README.md

 ## Date: 09/03/2025

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the list of students Name ,Regno and Department.

 ## DESIGN STEPS:
 ### Step 1: